MohamedElsisii/rnalyze/README.md

 Now available on **Bioconda**, RNAlyze makes **Next-Generation Sequencing (NGS) expression analysis** easier and more automated than ever.
 Designed with bioinformaticians and researchers in mind, RNAlyze simplifies RNA-Seq data analysis with an automated, user-friendly pipeline, eliminating the need for complex command-line operations.
 Whether you're new to bioinformatics or an expert looking for an efficient workflow, RNAlyze ensures that anyone can easily process RNA-Seq data with minimal effort.

+### 📢IMPORTANT NOTE: The pipeline only works in a conda environment with python version 3.10

 ### Key Features

 **- Multi-Stage Pipeline:** Supports two processing modes: Full, and Alignment.